licensezero/guide.licensezero.com/index.md

 As a independent software maintainer, you can license your work under both a [public license](#public-license) and [private licenses](#private-licenses) at the same time because you own the intellectual property in your work that others needs licenses for.
 In other words, you can dual license your work because you own it.

 When others contribute to your work, they will own the intellectual property in their contributions, not you.
-As a result, users of your combined work will need licenses both from you and other contributors.
+As a result, users of your combined work will need licenses from you and from other contributors.
 There are two straightforward ways to achieve that.

 ### <a id="parallel-licensing">Parallel Licensing</a>